Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - The key is correlation.
 Synapses are "validated" based on their ability to participate in the firing of their postsynaptic partner.
 - How does the presynaptic axon know when to "strengthen" the synapse?
 There must be some feedback mechanism.
 - Glutamate is the transmitter at all of the modifiable synapses.
-- The magnitude of the $$Ca^{2+}$$ flux passing through the NMDA receptor channel specifically signals the level of pre and postsynaptic coactivation.
+- The magnitude of the calcium ion flux passing through the NMDA receptor channel specifically signals the level of pre and postsynaptic coactivation.
 ![Figure 23.28](figure23-28.png)
 - *Long-term potentiation (LTP)*: the strengthening of synaptic transmission as a result of strong NMDA receptor activation.
 - The molecular basis for LTP is due to more AMPA receptors being added.